voiceflow/interview-take-home-fullstack/README.md

 ```

 # Overview ℹ️
+You are creating an content management system for intents, which are actions a customer could take.
+Each action comes with a name, description, and utterances - which are example phrases for the intent.

+You are inheriting a project created by a previous developer.
+Unfortunately, it is mandated from higher powers that your database HAS to be a static JSON file, and the format has to stay the same.
+The frontend function has to remain the same:
+- be able to view all intents in a single, scrollable, list
+- be able to edit intent name and description
+- perform CRUD operation on intent utterances

+However users are reporting massive issues with the app:
+- It is very slow to load
+- It lags their computer when they scroll
+- Editing anything is laggy, sometimes the text is inconsistent when typing in the middle
+- Larger sets of intents are causing the entire app to crash

+Your job is to take this existing codebase and optimize it for a better user experience.
+You are free to edit anything in the frontend and backend, as long as the requirements are met.

+There are two data sets in `apps/backend`: `db-small` (1000 intents) and `db-large` (100000 intents).
+Once `db-small` is working it is recommended that you try and see if you can optimize for `db-large` as well.
+To switch over, just edit `apps/backend/config.ts`.

 # Requirements

-- do not write tests or add test suites (keep the scope of the project down)
+- tests *are not* required (keep the scope of the project down)
-- you can add any third party libraries
+- you can add or use any third party libraries
 - the types in core-lib can not be changed, they represent the database format

 ### frontend
 - must use exclusively react as framework
-- CSS styling can change, but all functionality must be preserved.
+- CSS styling can change, but the existing DOM element structure must be preserved.
 No extra points for looking nice!
-- all intent state must be reflected in redux as source of truth
+- all intent state must be reflected in **redux** at some point as source of truth, even if you decide to use other state management.
-- redux heartbeat interval and action must be preserved
+	- it is okay if the update to the redux state is delayed or deferred, but it must be eventually consistent
+	- pretend there is a library that syncs your redux state with others for realtime collaboration

 ### backend
 - must use nestJS + express as framework